-- A. Timeline for review - a.
-Set fair and even handed dates for submission of applications - b.
-Set dates for approval or denial - B. If application is denied, written explanations must accompany denial including suggestions for rebutting denial. - a.
-Denial could also include denial of building use - b.
+- A. Timeline for review - 1.
+Set fair and evenhanded dates for submission of applications - 2.
+Set dates for approval or denial - B. If application is denied, written explanations must accompany denial including suggestions for rebutting denial. - 1.
+Denial could also include denial of building use - 2.
 Denial must be accompanied by factual and legal basis for denial